nagornyi/flickr-downloader/README.md

 ## Video download limitations

 Please note that this script only downloads compressed video files, not the originals.
 This is a limitation of the Flickr API.
 However, it ensures that the compressed file with the highest possible resolution is downloaded.
+Download videos from Flickr manually when you need them in their original quality and size.

 ## Installation and running